SBS Files Chapter 11 After $310M Note Maturity

 Who supports the restructuring?

 Prepetition reporting identifies supporting investors including Brigade Capital Management, subsidiaries of Man Group plc, and Bayside Capital.
-RBR reported that those holders owned more than 72% of the outstanding principal amount of the 9.75% Senior Secured Notes due 2026.
+The first-day declaration says SBS had support from more than 90% of holders of the existing notes by the petition date.

 For more bankruptcy case coverage, visit the ElevenFlo bankruptcy blog.